 Finally, don't forget that you can always ask your instructor or the librarian about sources.

 NOTE: In articles found in databases, the citation information will be included so that you don't need to create it yourself.
 It's a real time saver!

 Some of the sources for your annotated bibliography should include journal articles and/or books.
 You will find articles through the Otis DATABASES and books found through the OPAC.
 You must annotate and evaluate the sources including the identifying the credentials of the author and the type of information (scholarly, popular, etc.) and intended audience.

 Students are often confused about what to cite, when to cite, how to cite.
 In a world with so much information available, it is important to acknowledge the original ideas and the exact words of your sources.
 Citing is like leaving a trail for the reader to know exactly where you got any information that was not your original idea.
 This includes images as well unless they are your original work.
 It means that it you paraphrase original ideas or texts, you still need to cite the source.
 Paraphrasing is a good idea most of the time because it means that what you are writing keeps the same syle and voice and you get the information across...much better than long quotations.
 Proper citations in MLA style and a Works Cited page must accompany all papers.

 By the senior level you should know when and how to cite but...it you are still not sure, there are very good educational sites listed at Citing Sources.

-Otis does not have an official Inter-Library Loan Program.
+Otis does not offer an Inter-Library Loan (ILL) Program.
 However, we are happy to assist students and faculty in finding the resources that they need.
 Students and faculty are encouraged to request books and other materials that they find lacking in the collection.
 The reality is that is it often cheaper and faster to buy the needed material than to order it through inter-library loan.